 IT system contingency planning shall be developed in accordance with the requirements of this Section and with 45 CFR 164.308.
 The Contractor's business contingency and disaster recovery plan documents (Contingency Plans) shall include: data backup plans, disaster recovery plans and emergency mode of operation plans.
 Application and data criticality analysis and testing and revisions procedures must also be addressed within the Contingency Plans.
 The Contractor is responsible for executing all activities needed to recover and restore operation of IT systems, data and software at an existing or alternate location under emergency conditions within twenty-four (24) hours of identification of a disaster.
 The Contractor must protect against hardware, software and human error.
-The Contractor must protect against hardware, software and human error.
-The contractor must reliability and recovery, including telecommunications reliability, file back-ups and disaster recovery.
+The Contractor must maintain appropriate checkpoint and restart capabilities and other features necessary to ensure reliability and recovery, including telecommunications reliability, file back-ups and disaster recovery.
 The Contractor must maintain full and complete back-up copies of data and software, and must back up on tape or optical disk and store its data in an off-site location approved by FSSA.